w3c/cogai/demos/README.md

 ### Different Kinds of Reasoning

-A suite of demos exploring different kinds of reasoning, e.g. inductive, abductive, causal, reasoning from multiple perspectives, and so forth.
+A suite of demos exploring different kinds of reasoning, e.g. deductive, inductive, abductive, causal, reasoning from multiple perspectives, reasoning about stories, and so forth.

 ### Feelings and Emotions